RunKingProgram/HiRRM/README.md

 #### Arguments
 #### Phenotype
 An object class of character.
-Phenotype file contains variables ID, Covariates such as population stratefication and sex etc., Penotype values and Age in turn.
+Phenotype file contains variables ID, Covariates such as Population stratefication and Sex etc., Penotype values and Age in turn.
 For example :
 |ID|Sex|Phenotype| Age|
 | ---------- | :-----------:  | :-----------: | :-----------: |